slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

 - To be an entrepreneur you need to know a little about a lot of things.
-- To be employed, if you pick the right specialization, you'll do better as a specialist.
+- To be employed, if you pick the right specialization, you’ll do better as a specialist.
 - Startups are (by necessity) filled with generalists; big companies are filled with specialists.

 ### How to know your strenghts?